JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 This sequence is not set in stone.
 It's possible to start with entry points for other platforms, and gradually build the foundation under them until they work.
-In the Jetcaster example, we opted for a clearer sequence of changes.
+In the Jetcaster example, we chose a clearer sequence of changes that is easy to follow step by step.

 If you have any feedback on the guide or demonstrated solutions, create an issue in [YouTrack](https://kotl.in/issue).